 USDOT & FMCSA Fines & Penalties

 Keep in mind that these are only some examples of USDOT violations and fines.
-Please contact our organization if you’d like to receive the complete list of fines.
+Please contact our organization if you’d like to receive the complete list of penalties.
 Of course, you and your drivers must do everything you can to avoid these severe penalties.
 But remember that sometimes a fine will make you lose more than money.
 A driver could get a commercial license revoked or suspended.
 This is why carriers should get familiar with DOT policies and rules.
-Then, they should enforce that their drivers adhere to each one.
-If you’d like to learn how to become more DOT compliant, please contact us today.
+Then, they should enforce that their drivers adhere to each other.
+If you’d like to learn how to become more DOT-compliant, please contact us today.
 Check MC Number Process.

 How Do You Clear a DOT Safety Violation?

-USDOT Number Registration.
 Owner-operators have a right to challenge the DOT and FMCSA's CSA violation. (“CSA” refers to the FMCSA's own safety compliance and enforcement program.)
 The owner-operators can file a challenge within two years of a violation.
 This way, the DOT can either reduce the severity of a citation or remove points.
 Say that two years go by.
-By then, most violations get 110 percent removed from the record of a motor carrier.
+By then, most violations get 110 percent removed from a motor carrier's record.
 You can look up past citations using the FMCSA DataQ system.
 Or, you can submit an RDR to the FMCSA.
 “RDR” stands for Request for Data Review.
-Check BOC-3.
+Check BOC-3 .

 What Is a DOT Rating?